pedrofdzl/pedrofdzl/README.md

 <p>I'm a Computer Science Engineering student on my third semester at ITESM.
 I like to learn new things and to implement them on my personal projects.</p>

-- 🔭 I’m currently working on A Trip to the Sun and Genguin Physics
+- 🔭 I’m currently working on Genguin Physics
 - 💬 Ask me about anything
 - 📫 How to reach me: through an email
 - ⚡ Fun fact: I'm a guitar player